Astrakhan Astrakhan Oblast, Russia Travel Guide

 Astrakhan relies primarily on buses and marshrutkas for its public transportation network.
 The city does not have a metro or tram system.

-Buses: Larger vehicles operating on fixed routes, reliable and inexpensive for longer distances.
+Buses: Larger vehicles operating on fixed routes, dependable and inexpensive for longer distances.

 Marshrutkas (Minibuses): Smaller, privately operated minibuses following fixed routes, offering more flexibility.
-You can often hail a marshrutka anywhere along its route and request a drop-off at any point.
+You can often hail a marshrutka anywhere by its route and request a drop-off at any point.

-Use Yandex.Maps or 2GIS for real-time tracking and planning your route.
+Use Yandex.Maps or 2GIS for real-monitoring time and planning your route.

 Public transport is generally not designed for universal accessibility.